-Smelly dog breath isn’t normal.
-In fact, it’s one of the 7 signs of dental disease.
+Did you know that 80% of dogs and cats develop dental disease?
 Dental health plays an important role in your pet’s overall health and wellbeing, and healthy habits lead to a lifetime of wellness.

-Did you know that more than 80% of dogs develop dental disease by the time they turn 3 years of age?
-We can help with your pet’s overall health and wellbeing for every life-stage.
-Learn to spot the signs so you can provide your dog with the best dental care, as advised by our Greencross Vets.
+Learn to spot the signs so you can provide your dog with the best dental care, as advised by Greencross Vets.

 How do dogs get dental disease?